jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true } -->
 <!-- # STL (Linked) List -->
 - Declaring and initializing alist
-- List sizeand is obtained by callingsize()
-- List elements can be removed from front and back fast

 ```cpp
 list&lt;int&gt; numbers;